-Historically, the Mid-Maryland Workforce Development Area is comprised of Carroll and Howard Counties.
+Carroll County Workforce Development Area was established July 1, 2021, by decree of Governor Hogan.
+Historically, Carroll and Howard Counties formed the Mid-Maryland Workforce Development Areas.
 In July 2019 a discussion to dissolve the partnership and create separate workforce areas began with Maryland DOL, Carroll County and Howard County.
-While the longstanding Mid-Maryland partnership has been a successful entity, this move serves only to strengthen services to the constituents and businesses of the respective counties.
+While the longstanding Mid-Maryland partnership had been a successful entity, the move served only to strengthen services to the constituents and businesses of the respective counties.
 With all parties being in agreement of the move, work began to create a smooth transition to two distinct workforce areas beginning July 1,2021.
-The Mid-Maryland Workforce Board will oversee the transition of the workforce areas by serving both workforce areas in the establishment of new Local Boards and oversight and approval of the 2020-2024 Local Plans.
-During the transition to separate areas, the board authorizes each County to use Mid-Maryland policies, board mission/vison and other applicable components of the Mid-Maryland Workforce Development Board/Area until such time as each area adopts its own iterations of these concepts/documents.
+The Mid-Maryland Workforce Board provided guidance of the transition of the workforce areas by serving both workforce areas in the establishment of new Local Boards and oversight and approval of the 2020-2024 Local Plans.
+During the transition to separate areas, the board authorized each County to use Mid-Maryland policies, board mission/vison and other applicable components of the Mid-Maryland Workforce Development Board/Area until such time as each area adopted its own iterations of longstanding concepts/documents.